Daniel P. LeClair

 BA, University of Rhode Island

-Dr. LeClair oversees the Applied Social Sciences programs in urban affairs, city planning, criminal justice, applied sociology, and applied psychology, as well as the Prison Education Program.
-He also directs Boston University’s online criminal justice master’s degree program.
-Previously, LeClair served as director of research at the Massachusetts Department of Correction, and he is currently involved in two research projects addressing addiction recovery and prison reform.
+Dr. LeClair pioneered the college’s first successful online program, the Master of Criminal Justice (now the Master of Science in Criminal Justice), which remains one of the largest and highest-ranked online criminal justice master’s programs in the country.
+He served as chair of the Department of Applied Social Sciences through summer 2018.
+He was director of research at the Massachusetts Department of Correction, and remains involved in research projects addressing addiction recovery and prison reform.
 LeClair lectures internationally on many topics, including online education, criminal justice, recidivism, rehabilitation, and substance abuse.
-He currently teaches courses in victimology, white-collar crime, the sociology of prisons, and research methods in criminal justice settings.
+He teaches courses in victimology, white-collar crime, the sociology of prisons, and research methods in criminal justice settings.
 In the urban affairs and city planning programs, LeClair teaches special topics in urban architecture, urban history and urban development.

 - MET CJ 625 – Victimology

 - MET CJ 632 – White Collar Crime

 - MET CJ 610 – Sociology of Prisons

 - MET UA 805 – The Boston Urban Symposium